-Wine Spectator's Restaurant Wine List Awards recognize restaurants whose wine lists offer interesting selections, are appropriate to their cuisine and appeal to a wide range of wine lovers.
+Wine Spectator's Restaurant Awards recognize restaurants whose wine lists offer interesting selections, are appropriate to their cuisine and appeal to a wide range of wine lovers.

 To qualify for an award, the list must present complete, accurate wine information.
 It must include vintages and appellations for all selections, including wines available by the glass.
 Complete producer names and correct spellings are mandatory, while the overall presentation and appearance of the list is also taken into consideration.
 We require at least 90 wine selections in order to be considered for an award.
 After meeting these basic requirements, lists are judged for one of our three awards.

 Award of Excellence

-Our basic award, for lists that offer a well-chosen selection of quality producers, along with a thematic match to the menu in both price and style.
+These wine lists offer a well-chosen selection of quality producers, along with a thematic match to the menu in both price and style.
 Whether compact or extensive, focused or diverse, they deliver sufficient choices to satisfy discerning wine lovers.
 These lists typically offer 90 or more selections.

 Best of Award of Excellence

 Our highest award, given to restaurants that show an uncompromising, passionate devotion to the quality of their wine program.
-These restaurants typically offer 1,000 selections or more, and feature serious breadth of top producers, outstanding depth in mature vintages, a selection of large-format bottles, excellent harmony with the menu and superior presentation.
+These wine lists typically feature 1,000 selections or more, and deliver serious breadth of top producers, outstanding depth in mature vintages, a selection of large-format bottles, excellent harmony with the menu and superior presentation.
 These restaurants offer the highest level of wine service.

 Have a favorite restaurant wine list that we've missed?
 Let us know here.